LucasTrost/Ironhack-Final-Project-Bacardi/README.md

 <a id='section3'></a>
 # 3. Statistical Modeling

 Our first approach to estimate volume was through statistical modeling.
-The ARIMA model for example, predicts future values purely based on existing patterns.
-Given the seasonal fluctuations in the demand of liquor, we advanced our model to be able to capture said fluctuations, i.e. SARIMA.
+The **ARIMA** model for example, predicts future values purely based on existing patterns.
+Given the seasonal fluctuations in the demand of liquor, we advanced our model to be able to capture said fluctuations, i.e. **SARIMA**.

 <a id='section4'></a>
 # 4. Machine Learning Process